Differentiated Instruction

 Set up literacy activities around the room and let students rotate through them.
 Each station should use a different method to teach a skill or concept, such as reading an article, watching a video, listening to an audiobook, or acting out a scene.
 To be effective, each station should have clear activities and takeaways.
 To help students process what they’ve learned, have a class discussion or assign a reflective activity after they’ve rotated through all the stations.

-Similar to learning stations, task cards provide a range of activities for students.
+Similar to learning centers, task cards provide a range of activities for students.
 Start by creating cards with a single question or task that targets a specific skill, learning standard, or subject area.
 You can use the cards for whole-class work or place them on your desk for students to use individually, with a partner, or in a small group.
 If you have an answer key, students can check their own work.
 Students can complete task cards in class or for homework.
-To differentiate, you can hand out specific cards to students who need more work on that task.
+One way to differentiate task cards strategically is to hand out specific cards to students who need more work on that task.

 Rather than just having students answer specific questions that you ask, have students ask questions to each other.
 Challenge them to talk about what they liked or disliked and why.
 Ask a student to lead the discussion or assign students to bring questions to class.
 Take a vote on what a character might do next or hold a debate on a character’s guilt or innocence.
 The point is to introduce various ways to discuss the materials your class reads.